-We can name the table as Table 1 as per heading and the second table as Table 2 as shown below.
-This will allows us to see the table name in Vlookup syntax when we will select the table range.
+We can name the table as Table 1 as per heading and the second table like Table 2 as shown below.
+This will allow us to see the table name in Vlookup syntax when selecting the table range.

 Table_Array as complete Table_1 data from cell A3 to C9.

 Col_Index_Num as 2, which is Product in Table_1.